c3c1l1a/c3c1l1a/README.md

 ### Full-stack software developer

 - I am currently stuying to be a full-stack software development at Microverse.
-- Bachlor in computer science and have worked as a programming teacher to highschool graduates.
+- Bachelor in computer science and have worked as a programming teacher to highschool graduates.
 - Love to travel, and doing yoga and meditation
 - I am curretly located in Bali, Indonesia